paulinho-16/MEIC-ASSO/docs/authentication.md

 ### POST `/authentication/login`

-The login route requires two parameters for the account creation:
+This route must be used in order to authenticate and it requires two parameters:
 - `email`
 - `password`